Jogll1/JMPL/README.md

 This repository contains the JMPL interpreter and documentation.

+Files that contain non-ASCII character should be encoded in UTF-8.
+If using a Windows terminal, the code page should be changed to `65001` to properly display any Unicode character that may be outputted.

 ## Running the Interpreter
 Currently, to run the interpreter cd to root of the repo and run the commands:\
 `javac -d ./bin ./src/com/jmpl/j_jmpl/*.java` to compile to `bin` then,\